accordproject/fabric-samples/cicero/README.md

 ./startFabric node
 ```

 Wait for 2-3 minutes while HLF starts.
-The install the npm dependencies for the client code:
+Next install the npm dependencies for the client code:

 ```
 npm install